 Facebook's algorithms tend to reinforce a "filter bubble" that shields people from dissenting information and only delivers content that confirms their views.
-Social media platforms are part of the them to the most popular posts and to confrontational and inflammatory news items that tend to make people more extreme in their views.
-Facebook encourages society to self-segregate into like minded communities, which increases the distance between groups with opposing views, causing more polarization.
+Social media platforms are part of the digital "attention economy," which focuses on the interplay between money and attention.
+The more people are engaged with the content on social media and are exposed to commercial ads, the more it generates income for these platforms.
+In order to keep people engaged, Facebook tends to expose them to the most popular posts and to confrontational and inflammatory news items that tend to make people more extreme in their views.
+Facebook encourages society to self-segregate into likeminded communities, which increases the distance between groups with opposing views, causing more polarization.
 YouTube's recommendation algorithm typically recommends videos that echo the political bias of its viewers and what they choose to view, and feeds them videos containing viewpoints that are more extreme than the ones they currently hold.